sergiocpxfontes/upgrad_melanonadetectioncnn/README.md

 Total training paramenters 60 658 729.

-- The first version of the model was clearly overfiting:
+- The first version of the model was clearly overffiting:
   - The model works very well with training but doesn't handle correctly on new unseen data.
   - We also saw that the loss is increasing on validation data.
   - Training accuracy is of 69% while validation accuracy is 17%.